meroton/docs/src/pages/contact/index.md

 # Contact

-For any questions please contact info@meroton.com
+For any questions please contact us at hi@meroton.com